 Obviously, these two are not from the 'absence makes the heart grow fonder' school of romance.
 Even worse, Jacob registers the thinnest of protests.
 It's as if these two had their brains malfunction simultaneously.

 Side note: whenever we hear Jackie tell her daughter not to violate her visa, we should be getting the news that she's going to violate her visa.

 In short, these two kids are so besotted with each other that I couldn't garner a great deal of sympathy for them.
-TWO MONTHS!
-Get over yourselves, for Heaven's sake.
 Whenever I see a movie where people make foolish decisions then complain about the results, I can't really rally behind them.
 Sometimes I could if the story or the performances push the emotions, but in Like Crazy, Anna and Jacob always appeared to be 'in love with love' rather than with each other.

 This isn't to say the performances are bad.
-Far from it: both Anton Yelchin and Felicity Jones deliver performances that do convey how enthralled two people can be with each other (even if they don't appear to truly understand the sacrificial aspects of love).
-Near the end of Like Crazy, as their relationship strains and tears due to their suspicions of infidelities, they argue like a real-life couple coming to the end of their relationship (the improvisational aspect of the script probably helped).
+Far from it: both Anton Yelchin and Felicity Jones deliver performances that do convey how enthralled two people can be with each other even if they don't appear to truly understand the sacrificial aspects of love.
+Near the end of Like Crazy, as their relationship strains and tears due to their suspicions of infidelities, they argue like a real-life couple coming to the end of their relationship.
 However, it's in things like this that the actors and director are to be commended: the performances are directed excellently, with both leads expressing the pain and fears of a long-term relationship.

 Jones gives a great performance as this girl who loves not wisely nor too well.
-Even though we know the wedding is a bit of a sad affair, the hope and joy she radiates at finally having her man legally beside her (if not always physically) is a beautiful thing to see.
+Even though we know the wedding is a bit of a sad affair, the hope and joy she radiates at finally having her man legally if not physically beside her is a beautiful thing to see.